whynames/FruitsGame--WatermelonGameClone-/README.md

-### FruitsGame WatermelonGameClone
+# FruitsGame WatermelonGameClone

 You can play this game in my github pages website.

 https://whynames.github.io/FruitsGame--WatermelonGameClone-/

-# All assets are made with AI

-..and decouped in Photoshop
+ All assets are made with AI and decouped in Photoshop

-# This is a project shared solely to demonstrate what I believe is good code and portfolio purposes, but you can do whatever you want with it since it has a lot of things learnt and taken from other coders.
+### This is a project shared solely to demonstrate what I believe is good code and portfolio purposes, but you can do whatever you want with it since it has a lot of things learnt and taken from other coders.

 Used frameworks.
 1.PrimeTween - Tweening Framework - (https://github.com/KyryloKuzyk/PrimeTween).